Celebrity-Dead-or-Alive-4/Front-End/README.md

 ### Built with

-this project was built using
+This project was built using

+- CSS
 - React
 - redux
 - yup